jexxme/openUptimes/README.md

 2. Verify the `/api/ping` endpoint is working
 3. Ensure your Redis instance is working properly
 4. Check that your service URLs are accessible from your deployment environment
+5. Verify your GitHub Actions workflow is running successfully

 ### Admin UI Issues